Zhaohq96/SweepNet/README.md

 ``conda deactivate``

-## Source code and already-generated datasets download
+## Source Code and Already-generated Datasets Download
 The zip file of the source code can be downloaded via github.
 Then the following command can be used to unzip the file and to be in the path of main folder.

 ``unzip SweepNet-main.zip``